-Entering students may be required to take language support courses at the Vanderbilt English Language Center concurrently with their academic courses.
-Students may also elect to take classes and participate in programming which includes Academic Writing, Academic Speaking, Pronunciation, and International Teaching Assistant Communication to support their academic success.
-Throughout the academic year, academic workshops and 1-to-1 consultations for speaking and writing are also available.
+Students wishing to focus on improving their English language use for the context of the U.S. academic setting may take classes and participate in programming at the ELC to support their academic success.
+The ELC's courses include Academic Writing, Academic Speaking, Pronunciation, and International Teaching Assistant Communication.
+Throughout the academic year, academic workshops and one-to-one consultations for speaking and writing are also available through the ELC.
+The ELC is located at 1208 18th Avenue South.
 For more information, please visit vanderbilt.edu/elc.